wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 6. External Responsive Template: Agent listing

 == Changelog ==

+= 1.2.0 =
+* Added agents widget for showing agents on front-end.
+* Fixing some plugin-check plugin warnings.
+* Added new layout to carousel widget.
+* Fixing some issues when STRICT_TRANS_TABLES is enabled on MySQL server.
+* Fixing deleting field issue.

 = 1.1.6 =
 * Added target page feature for linking WPL menus together.